HGIS CanadaNova ScotiaBurlington › 1911

 Burlington, Nova Scotia (1911 census)

 Burlington was a census subdivision in Nova Scotia, recorded in the 1911 Census of Canada with a population of 546.
+The community is grounded to Wikidata Q4999189.
 The administrative centroid was at approximately 45.101°N, 64.055°W.

 Population